NanoComp/meep/doc/docs/Python_Tutorials/Custom_Source.md

 There are three items to note in this script.
 (1) The line source spans the entire length of the cell in the $x$ direction (i.e., $L$ is `sx`).
 (2) The number of point dipoles in Method 2 is `sx*resolution`, one per pixel.
 (3) The source amplitude function in Method 3 is specified by the `amp_func` property of the [`Source`](../Python_User_Interface.md#source) object.
 In the case of a Fourier cosine series as conventionally written, $\cos (m\pi x)/L$ is defined over the interval $x=[0,L]$ such that $x=0$ corresponds to the *edge* of the source, not the center.
 Since the source region in this example is defined in $[-L/2,+L/2]$, the amplitude function must shift its $x$ coordinate argument by $+L/2$ or `0.5*sx`.

-Method 3 requires a convergence check in which $M$ (`nsrc`) is repeatedly doubled until the change in the results are within a desired tolerance of e.g., < 1%.
+Method 3 requires a convergence check in which $M$ (`nsrc` in the script) is repeatedly doubled until the change in the results are within a desired tolerance of e.g., < 1%.
 For this example, $M=15$ was found to be sufficient.

 Results for Methods 2 and 3 for the two cases of a flat and textured surface are generated using the following shell script:
 ```sh